Dewey’s 24 Hour Readathon

 I’ve been blogging for about 10 years and have had a book blog since 2009.
 I’m an eclectic reader, gardener, bird watcher, amateur photographer and all around nature lover.
-I volunteer as a wildlife monitor and at a bird rescue and shelter for pet birds in need of new homes.

 5) If you participated in the last read-a-thon, what’s one thing you’ll do different today?